Migrate from DoubleCloud

 Tinybird's paid plans are available with both infrastructure-based pricing and usage-based pricing.
 DoubleCloud customers will likely be more familiar with infrastructure-based pricing.

-For more information about infrastructure-based pricing and to get a quote based on your existing DoubleCloud cluster, please contact us.
+For more information about infrastructure-based pricing and to get a quote based on your existing DoubleCloud cluster, contact us.

 If you are interested in usage-based pricing, you can learn more about usage-based billing here.